-'Westworld' Timeline Explained: From Arnold to Anarchy
+'Westworld' Timeline Explained: From Arnold to Anarchy and Beyond

 Westworld was one of the most talked-about shows of 2016, a weekly must-see series that launched a thousand theories and continues to be discussed, dissected and deciphered even now.
-But as we’re just about ready to start Season 2, if you’re having trouble remembering exactly what was going on last season, Collider is here to help with a handy timeline of the Season 1 events.
-Be warned: Season 1 spoilers ahead.
+It was wash, rinse repeat for Season 2, which was somehow even more complex to the point that it’s easy to forget where everything falls in the overall timeline.
+If you’re having trouble remembering exactly what was going on when in the last two seasons of Westworld as we approach the release of Season 3, we’ve got you covered with a complete Westworld timeline below.

 Note: For the purposes of this timeline, we are basing all time periods and eras around one date we know specifically — the day Maeve (Thandie Newton) almost escaped from the park, which was revealed on the Discover Westworld site.
 The date in question is June 15, 2052, which was time-stamped on footage of Maeve and her helpers laying waste to the Delos employees and making a break for it to the surface.
 For our purposes, that general time is considered “present day” on the show.